crane

 Nylon slings

-crane straps?
+nylon slings, and crane straps?

 • Nylon slings are available for load capacities from 1 to 100 tonnes.